linebender/druid/druid/examples/readme.md

 ```
 cargo run --example async_event
 ```
-Having a long function running in the background feeding in new data is important to not block the UI from running.
-This is similair to [blocking function](##Blocking Function) but here the function runs for the lifetime of the program.
+Demonstrates receiving data from some outside source, and updating the UI in response.
+This is similar to [blocking function](##Blocking Function) but here the data source is fully independent, and runs for the lifetime of the program.

 ## Blocking Functions
 ```